 The goal with a VRM is the provision of clean and reliable power.
 Yet even a basic VRM can deliver sufficient performance to maintain a mid-range CPU at stock speeds.
 When overclocking or pushing component limits, the quality of the VRM becomes more important.

-Even with knowledge it can be difficult to shop for a capable VRM.
+Even with knowledge, it can be difficult to shop for a capable VRM.
 Cost is little guide, and marketing material, as mentioned, can be intentionally misleading.
 Detailed information about component and part numbers is rarely revealed to consumers.
-This is where hyper-detailed component reviews from GamersNexus.net can be invaluable.
-Their recommendations can generally be trusted as fair and impartial, as well as highly educated.
+It is best to do your own research before you get one.